Homily (Reflection) for Friday of the Second Week of Easter (13th April, 2018) on the Gospel

 Jesus asked the people to sit down.
 He then took the loaves, after giving thanks shared them to the people.
 He did the same thing to the fish.
 When the people are satisfied, Jesus said to His disciples, “Gather up the fragments left over, so that nothing may be lost.”
 They filled 12 baskets with the fragments.

 We can learn a lot of things from this passage but we will highlight just two.
-Imagine one with only about 1000 dollars facing a problem that requires 100000 dollars.
+Imagine one with only about 1000 dollars face-to-face with a problem that will require up to 100000 dollars.
 Giving thanks to God might be the last thing one will expect to find in his/her head.
 Jesus with five barely loaves and two fish before five thousand people first gave thanks to God.
 We ought to give thanks to God always and for everything, cf. Eph 5:20.

-Jesus who can bring anything into existence out of nothing asked His disciples to avoid waste.
+Jesus who can bring anything into existence out of nothing anywhere cautioned His disciples against waste.
 Sometimes some think that they have surplus of something but God has never given anything in surplus to anybody.
 The problem is that some keep back others’ shares, cf. Ex 16:18; 2Cor 8:15.
-What we suffer today is not poverty but lack of knowledge, cf. Hos 4:6.
+What we suffer today in the world is not poverty but lack of knowledge, cf. Hos 4:6.
 True show of affluence is in transforming lives and not in wasting wealth as many do today thereby making others’ suffer.
 Just as the 12 baskets would feed so many more people, what we waste today can eradicate poverty in the world.
 God promised us a land in which we will lack nothing, cf. Deut 8:7-10; Ps 34:10.
 Let’s make it happen.

 Let us pray: Lord, bless us with wisdom to know that all your gifts are meant for everybody – Amen.

 You are free to share this reflection with others if you consider it worthy.

 Visit our website: www.thepulpitonline.com